The Land & then Building on it

 Broadway/Sheridan Road

-the gas station on the northeast corner is removed from the landscape
+the gas station that was once on the northeast corner

 photo - DNAinfo